SANTA CLARA VALLEY – 1964

 John looked again at the earth moving heavy equipment.
 “I suppose you’re right,” he said cynically.
 “You know, I think it all started when they built those big department stores over on Stevens Creek.”

 “I don’t think they’re so bad,” mother said.
 “Just the other day I bought a new dress from The Emporium.
-Your father said it makes me look like a million dollars,” she smiled, and appeared to await for a response.
+Your father said it makes me look like a million dollars,” she smiled, and appeared to await a response.
 “Sometimes you just want nice things.”

 “Hart’s has nice things.”